• Skip to content

 Archaeology PhD | Archaeological sciences PhD

-Our Archaeology and Archaeological sciences PhD candidates typically become student members of the university’s Past Human and Environment Dynamics Research and Enterprise Group, and benefit from specialist and cross-disciplinary support.
+Our Archaeology and Archaeological sciences PhD candidates typically become student members of the university’s Past Human and Environment Dynamics Research Excellence Group, and benefit from specialist and cross-disciplinary support.

-Projects for doctoral research draw on methodologies from a variety of fields, including environmental science, geology and geography, drawing directly on the interdisciplinary ethos of the School of Environment and Technology (SET).
+Projects for doctoral research draw on methodologies from a variety of fields, including environmental science, geology and geography, drawing directly on the interdisciplinary ethos of the School of Applied Sciences.

-We offer interdisciplinary supervisory combinations with other university departments, for example the work of digital 3D-imaging and heritage research or that of the Centre for Memory, Narrative and Histories.
+We offer interdisciplinary supervisory combinations with other university departments, for example the work of digital 3D-imaging and heritage research.

 You can develop research plans and apply methods involving both quantitative and qualitative data, supported by appropriate research methods training.